mastaehe/bonsaiai.github.io/source/includes/examples/_simulink.html.md

 end
 ```

 The `simulink_sim` gets information from two schemas.
 The first schema, `action`, specifies the schema for actions within the simulation.
-The second schema contains the `state` of the simulator that is sent to the lesson.
+The second schema contains the `state` of the simulator sent to the lesson.

 ###### Curriculum